 What is a Private Pilot Certificate?

-The first test to pass is the Private Pilot Knowledge Test.
-It verifies that you have mastered the foundational information necessary to fly safety.
-Topics covered include aerodynamics, weather, regulations, air space, aircraft systems and the like.
-The test is 60 questions of multiple choice, and is usually prepared for by self study using a ground school study course such as MzeroA or Pilot Institute.
+This first test verifies that you have mastered the foundational information necessary to fly safely.
+It covers vital topics such as aerodynamics, weather patterns, aviation regulations, airspace, and aircraft systems.
+The test consists of 60 multiple-choice questions and is typically prepared for by self-study using a ground school study course, such as MzeroA or Pilot Institute.

-Now you have your certificate, you may be wondering what you can do with it.
 The uses of a private pilot certificate are many.
-You can fly most anywhere in most any airplane.
-Heavy, multi engine, complex and other aircraft will requirement additional training, but that’s usually simple compared to what you have already accomplished.
-Many pilot spend a lifetime flying with nothing more than a Private Pilot Certificate, though many others find they love the training and challenge so much that they pursue more ratings, airplanes and experiences.
+You can fly almost anywhere in almost any airplane.
+Heavy, multi-engine, complex, and other aircraft will require additional training, but that’s usually simple compared to what you have already accomplished.
+Many pilots spend a lifetime flying with nothing more than a Private Pilot Certificate.
+However, many others find they love the training and challenge so much that they pursue more ratings, airplanes, and experiences.

 Wherever your Private Pilot Certificate takes you, it will be to a larger, richer, more rewarding life.